Syed Mahmood Khundmiri: Childhood

 Khundmiri's grandfather, Syed Miran, was his mentor and the most ardent supporter.
 Khundmiri spent most of his childhood with his grandfather who was an accomplished home builder.
 Miran sahab inspired him to become an architect and in 1963 Khundmiri earned his Architectural degree.
 He recited his first poem about his grandfather when he was 12 years old and upon his grandfather's encouragement started writing poems.
 He was a talented man just like his grandfather.
 He participated in many competitions during his school and college days and won many awards.

 Education

 Khundmiri attended school in Musheerabad where he lived for 16 years before moving to Chanchalguda on 31 May 1963.
 He was a versatile man and participated in many extra-curricular activities during his academic career.
 He also played football with his senior school mate, Syed Nayeemuddin, who was a former Captain and a couch of India national football team.
 He enrolled in the Jawaharlal Nehru Fine Arts and Architecture University in Hyderabad and earned his architecture degree with the License No 35.
-He was also elected as " FELLOW OF INDIAN INSTITUTE OF ARCHITECTS" on 16 May 1992 by INDIAN INSTITUTE OF ARCHITECTS with the Registered serial No 1716.
+He was also elected as a "Fellow of Indian Institute of Architects" on 16 May 1992 with the Registered serial No. 1716.